This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Consider doing soil tests for your raised bed crops

-Like with an in-ground garden bed, it’s a good idea to have your soil tested yearly.
+Like with an in-ground garden bed, having your soil tested yearly is a good idea.

 You can get simple tests at many hardware stores and nurseries to check the pH of your soil.
 Still, more complete tests are available through laboratories and your local Cooperative Extension office.

-Before you plant your garden, it is imperative that you know what your soil consists of and its PH.
-There are small test kits you can buy to do this at home and send samples to a laboratory.
+Before you plant your garden, you must know what your soil consists of and its PH.
+You can buy small test kits to do this at home and send samples to a laboratory.

 It might sound like a lot of work or even confuse you, but it isn’t that hard, and I have a complete guide on the subject that will walk you through the whole process and why you need to do it.